j0hanz/PICK-my-SPELL/README.md

 # User Experience

 PICK-me-SPELL Is a spelling game that Is built like a quiz, you will have different spelling options for each icon that will be displayed, one of them Is the correct one and you have 10s to choose.
+An excellent game if you want to improve your English spelling

 ## Difficulty